Osose Oboh

 What makes your story unique?

 I have worked as a photographer throughout medical school thus far.
-I have shot for my institution, I have shot weddings in other states, and some of my own creative projects.
-It was not easy to do--but as an out-of-state student and a former full-time freelance photographer, it was so much harder to drop everything I knew to go back to only studying.
+I have shot for my institution, I have shot weddings in other states as well as some of my own creative projects.
+It was not easy to do — but as an out-of-state student and a former full-time freelance photographer, it was so much harder to drop everything I knew to go back to only studying.
 It made me feel unbalanced by not shooting!

 What advice do you have for applicants considering a career in medicine?